apache/cordova-docs/www/docs/en/1.5.0/guide/upgrading/webos/index.md

     to:
     <script type="text/javascript" src="phonegap-1.5.0.js"></script>

-3. run the makefile to generate the newest <a href="../../../phonegap/storage/parameters/version.html">version</a> of the phonegap-1.5.0.js file
+3. run the makefile to generate the newest version of the phonegap-1.5.0.js file